Apollo 11 Moon Landing Hoax?

 Now – before you take sides and throw a stone at someone, let’s stir things up a bit and make it even more interesting.
 Who, in your opinion, could possibly be a more reliable source of information than the man himself?
 He was the first man to set the foot on the Moon.
 The living icon.
 Neil Armstrong.
 Having returned from the mission, instead of embracing his life achievement that broke new ground for entire mankind he turned into a low-profile recluse, clearly avoiding public attention.
 Why?
 Listen to this:

-Also, you really want to see this one:
+Also, you really want to see these: